philips-software/gino-keva/README.md

 ### Use case - Store new component version

 Gino Keva is used to store the newly built version of any component as a key/value pair in git notes, linked to commit it was built from: `COMPONENT_foo=1.1.0`.
-If no prior notes were present, Gino Keva will search through history and find the nearest one first to be used as a starting point.

 <!-- omit in toc -->